 You can go back and change the settings in the pull-down menus if you don’t have enough choices.

 - Look at your results.
 Once you have used the pull-down menus to find PCPs who may be right for you, take a closer look.
 If you want even more information about a particular PCP, just click on his or her name.
-That will open a page with more information and a button that says, “CHOOSE THIS PCP.”
+That will open a page with more information.
 If you want to go back to the page with your choices, just use your browser’s back button.

 And remember, if you change your mind about your choice, you can choose a different PCP at any time.